James Sexton (attorney)

-James Joseph Sexton (born 1972) is an American attorney focusing his practice exclusively in divorce and family law in the New York metropolitan area.
+James Joseph Sexton (born 1972) is an American attorney who practices in divorce and family law in the New York metropolitan area.

 Sexton is a frequent media commentator on divorce-related issues and the author of two books on preventing divorce and maintaining a happy marriage.

 Career

+Sexton was born in New Bedford, Massachusetts.
 In 2001, less than one year after his admission to the New York State Bar, Sexton opened Law Offices of James J. Sexton, PC where he has remained Managing Partner for over two decades.